ihmeuw/vivarium_cluster_tools/docs/source/installation.rst

 =================

-This tool requires an access to IHME clutser and internal pypi server.
-To install this package, create or edit a file called ~/.pip/pip.conf which looks like this
+This tool requires access to the IHME cluster and internal PyPI server.
+To install this package, first create or edit a file called ~/.pip/pip.conf to contain this entry:
 ::

    [global]
    extra-index-url = http://dev-tomflem.ihme.washington.edu/simple
    trusted-host = dev-tomflem.ihme.washington.edu

-This file tells the pip package management system to check with IHME's internal pypi server for packages.
+This file tells the pip package management system to include IHME's internal PyPI server when searching for packages.

 You can then install this package with
 ::